Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - The design on the front end is not as reliable as the rest of the vehicle

-Backed by a Cummins diesel generator and keyless entry door system, the vehicle provides a safe, customer-friendly RV option.
+Backed by a Cummins diesel generator, this diesel motorhome, and a keyless entry door system, the vehicle provides a safe, customer-friendly RV option.
 Although the entire RV was redesigned from previous sister products, the company focused on revamping its furniture style, so that travelers can relax and nap wherever they want.
 Penguin heat pump air conditioning also provides an optimal temperature control system.

 The entertainment system of the Newmar Ventana is a highlight of the vehicle, complete with an LED television, Blu-ray player, and Bose soundbar, which can be paired with Bluetooth.